-When I first started there were only a handful of learning programs.
+When I first started there was only a handful of learning programs.
 Now there are many more options and curriculums, everything is much more, specialized.
 I feel a structured program can make it easier.
 It gives you a head start, but it is the experience and practice that is going to get you wherever you want to be.

-Do you think the degree’s you have earned played a major part in your growth within the industry?
+Do you think the degrees you have earned played a major part in your growth within the industry?

 Honesty, I feel the quality of your work and attitude is what creates growth.
 Having a degree helps in certain fields.
 But at the end of the day, we are problem solvers and people pay to make issues go away.